-- We provide the first results with optimal convergence rates (up to a logarithmic factor) for distributed SGM, showing that distributed SGM has a smaller theoretical computational complexity, compared with distributed KRR and non-distributed SGM.
+- We provide results with optimal convergence rates (up to a logarithmic factor) for distributed SGM, showing that distributed SGM has a smaller theoretical computational complexity, compared with distributed KRR and non-distributed SGM.
 As a byproduct, we derive optimal convergence rates (up to a logarithmic factor) for non-distributed SGM, which improve the results in (Lin and Rosasco, 2017b). - Our results for distributed SA improves previous results from (Zhang et al., 2015) for distributed KRR, and from (Guo et al., 2017) for distributed SA, with a less strict condition on the partition number m.
-Moreover, they provide the first optimal rates for distributed SA in the non-attainable cases (i.e., the regression function may not be in the RKHS). - As a byproduct, we provide the first results with optimal, capacity-dependent rates for the non-distributed SA in the non-attainable cases, filling a theoretical gap since (Smale and Zhou, 2007; Caponnetto and De Vito, 2007) for KRR using the integral-operator approach.
+Moreover, they provide the first optimal rates for distributed SA in the non-attainable cases (i.e., the regression function may not be in the RKHS), without requiring any additional unlabeled data. - As a byproduct, we provide optimal, capacity-dependent rates for a general non-distributed SA in the well-conditioned regimes, considering the non-attainable cases.